petermarigold/filestapler/README.md

 ## Build status

-The software currently does not behave using the right click function which is critical to the concept and I need to drastically change the software to do this.
+The software currently does not behave using the right click function which is critical to the concept and I am hoping the community can figure out how to make this happen.
-I am totally open to ideas and suggestions on how this could happen.
+I am totally open to ideas and suggestions.
 The developers used Electron, which may be right, or potentially another language should be used.
 **All aspects of this project are up for review including this readme**